JoyMonteiro/bharatsim-tutorial/source/firstprogram.rst

   .. group-tab:: Person.scala

     This is also a scala case class.
-This class decribes the behaviours of the individuals in the Network, how their schedule looks like, the manner in which they can get infected and recovered.
+This class decribes the behaviours of the individuals in the ``Network``, how their schedule looks like, the manner in which they can get infected and recovered.
 Since this is a simple case, only the relationship should be taken care of.

-    * Age and Infection day are of type Int.
+    * ``Age`` and ``Infection`` day are of type Int.
 There are only a limited number of values these variables can take and hence datatype Int will be suffice.
-    * The data type of ID is long since there are many citizens and larger data space is required than Int and hence long is used.
+    * The data type of ``ID`` is long since there are many citizens and larger data space is required than Int and hence long is used.